© 2022 Think Social Publishing, Inc.

 Neurodiversity is important.
 Navigating the social world is important, too.
-But can we recognize that both are important at the same time?
-This is a question that we think deserves attention and a deeper discussion.
+We believe both are important, have value, and are worthy of a deeper discussion.

 First, we all need to be on the same page in the ways in which we define each.
 Neurodiversity, in most cases, refers to the idea that differences in human brain function should be recognized and respected.
 So, individuals who may have a diagnosis of, for example, attention deficit hyperactivity disorder (ADHD) or autism spectrum, do not have a disability but instead learn differently.
 In other words, brain and learning differences are just that—brain and learning differences.
 Proponents would argue that these differences in learning styles result from differences in brain wiring, and that all learning styles are acceptable and should be respected as such.